Skip to Content

 New psychology professor decodes the brain

-The question of how the human brain works has motivated Feilong Ma in his studies from Jiangsu, China, to Beijing, New Hampshire, and now Columbia, South Carolina.
-He joined the Department of Psychology in the McCausland College of Arts and Sciences, this fall.
+The question of how the human brain works has motivated Feilong Ma in his scientific journey from Beijing, China, to Hanover, New Hampshire, and now Columbia, South Carolina.
+He joined the Department of Psychology in the McCausland College of Arts and Sciences this fall.

 Across his career, Ma has developed methods to map and decode brain functioning.
-His work has appeared in leading journals such as Nature Methods, eLife, NeuroImage and Nature Computational Science
+His work has appeared in leading journals such as Nature Methods, eLife, Proceedings of the National Academy of Sciences and Nature Computational Science

 Q: How are you settling in at USC and in Columbia?